-- "We are here" - If we believed that we were in the right location, we needed to respond with this phrase exactly.
-The bot would either say congratulations and give you the next clue, or say that you're still too far from the actual location.
-Nike staff made spotting the locations a bit easier, since if you saw one standing around - that was most likely it.
+- We are here: If we believed that we were in the right location, we needed to respond with this phrase exactly.
+The bot would congratulate us and provide us with the next clue or tell us that we were in the wrong location.

 Photo Credit: Nike NRC (NTB)

 Nike turned their race into a game with SMS, and now anyone who participated in it will spread the word and remember this for a long time.
 This is the ultimate win that any marketing campaign strives for, and Nike accomplished this with text messaging as it’s backbone.